Export data from CMS 13

 -

 Click Export to download the file package.
-Your export package is saved to your web browser's default download location.
+The export package downloads to the browser's default download location.

 Export style settings